Overview

 The first classes introduce the statistical programming language R, the most widely used statistical software among political scientists who use advanced quantitative methods.
 Like Python, R’s data science counterpart, R is also widely used in government and the private sector for data analysis.
 For applied academic, government, and private-sector research, knowing R (and Python) will likely be the most valuable technical tools that you learn from your time in university.
 Accordingly, you will use R in every class throughout the term.
 You will learn R in class, and through exercises on DataCamp, an intuitive platform for learning a variety of statistical programming languages and methods.

-The first section of the course will also re-introduce linear regression analysis (OLS), which you should be familiar with from your undergraduate methods sequence.
-Finally, the course will introduce you to LaTeX, a type-setting system used by the majority of researchers who do advanced quantitative research in political science.
-LaTeX should be very useful to you when you write your assignments and, later, your Master’s thesis.
+Finally, this section will introduce you to LaTeX, a type-setting system used by the majority of researchers who do advanced quantitative research in the social and natural sciences.
+LaTeX should be useful to you when you write your assignments and, later, your Master’s thesis.

 2. Causal inference